Jufrench/react-myreads/README.md

    * Currently Reading
    * Want to Read
    * Read
 * Each book has a button, that when clicked displays dropdown options.
-The dropdown options allow users to change the book upon which the shelf belongs.
+The dropdown options allow users to change the shelf where the book lives.

 #### Search Page
-* This page can be access by clicking on the circular button in the bottom right corner.
+* This page can be access by clicking on the circular button in the bottom right corner of the home page.
-* Users then search for a title, author, or topic
+* Users then search for a title, author, or topic by typing in the search bar.
+The results will be filtered below the search bar when each input value changes.
 * To return to the home page, click on the back arrow in the search bar.

 ## Important